THE SHELLTONE TEAM

-Discover all the passionate people who work for our organisation!
+Discover all the passionate people who work for our organization!

 Pierre Lavagne de Castellan

-Marine bioacoustician - Ethologist - Research Director of the Shelltone Whale Project
+Marine bioacoustician - Ethologist - Shelltone Whale Project Research Director

 He met his first humpback whale and listened to its song in Hawaii in 1981.
 Since then, he has sought to establish contact and initiate inter-species communication with humpback whales, and music soon became an obvious avenue.